Rhys ap Tudur: Service to the crown

 Rhys and his brother Goronwy were rhaglaws (bailiffs) for the commote of Dindaethwy across three decades; from the 1370s through to the 1390s.
 He was made Sheriff of Anglesey twice, first between 1374–75 and again in 1381–84.
 This was a post more typically held by an Englishman at the time.
 In 1386, Rhys was one of the leaders of a contingent of soldiers raised in Caernarfonshire to protect against a potential invasion by the French.
 King Richard II of England paid Rhys £10 a year to retain his service should the crown require it, and accompanied him on a military expedition to Ireland in 1398.

-However, that same year Rhys was summoned before the king's justicar of North Wales to explain why he had managed to become indebted to the sum of £60 in his role of rhaglaw at Dindaethwy.
+However, that same year Rhys was summoned before the king's justiciar of North Wales to explain why he had managed to become indebted to the sum of £60 in his role of rhaglaw at Dindaethwy.
 Rhys held lands in Anglesey and Caernarfonshire which he inherited from his father, and these would have provided a steady income.